 If you are looking to explore remote, mesmerizing locations that are full of exciting wildlife encounters, this exhilarating country full of adventure is for you.
-Any journey here takes you deep into the African bush where animals, both predators, and prey, wander under the night sky, vibrant campfires light up your surroundings and a true-hearted adventure comes into their own.
+Our Zambia safari tours take you deep into the African bush where animals, both predators, and prey, wander under the night sky, vibrant campfires light up your surroundings and a true-hearted adventure comes into their own.

 Zambia is known as one of Africa’s best walking safari destinations and with good reason.
 Here you’ll be joined by some of the best guides in Africa who have a deep knowledge of the local wildlife and landscapes.
-Adventuring into the bush will provide a number of great encounters with safari favorites such as elephant, zebra, hippo and buffalo.
+Adventuring into the bush on your Zambia safari will provide a number of great encounters with favorites such as elephants, zebras, hippos, and buffalo.
 Keep an eye out for elusive predators as well like lions and leopards as they search for their next meal.

 When To Go To Zambia

 A visit to Zambia is best done during the Dry Season (May to October) which is also the best time to experience Victoria Falls, which is at its best from June to September.
 Wildlife is easily spotted at this time due to the vegetation being less rampant and obscuring while animals often congregate near shrinking water resources.
 Traveling during the Wet Season (November to April) provides a more challenging safari as most parks and camps shut down because of heavy rain with the exception of South Luangwa where you can drive its all-weather roads year-round.

 Dry Season (May to October)

 During the dry season, you can expect little rain and almost no humidity.
 There’s also plenty of wildlife viewing opportunities due to animals congregating around various water sources.
 Mornings will be colder but afternoon temperatures hover around 77°F.